Making Sure Your Surgery is Safe

 You should feel comfortable discussing your surgery with your physician and/or surgeon.
 If you are not sure what types of questions to ask, then click here for more information.
 The information contained in this web site is provided by the Agency for Healthcare Research and Quality (AHRQ) and can be a valuable resource to you.

 What you should do

 You will be given pre-Anesthesia tests and an anesthesia evaluation.
 These tests should be administered 2 or 3 days before surgery and should take about 45 minutes to an hour.
 A pre-admission testing appointment will be made for you at the time of your surgery scheduling.
-Please report to the Ambulatory Surgery Center at your scheduled appointment time with your doctor's orders and any medications you are currently taking.
+Please report to the main entrance, or Entrance "A", at your scheduled appointment time with your doctor's orders and any medications you are currently taking.

 Day of surgery

 Do not eat or drink anything after midnight prior to your surgery.
 This includes water, candy, gum, coffee, etc. If you eat or drink, your surgery will be postponed.
 We recommend that you do not drink any alcoholic beverages or smoke for 48 hours prior to surgery.
 You should bring a list of your current medications, with dosages you take, and a list of any drug or other allergies.
 If you take medications for high blood pressure, diabetes or nervous disorders, follow your surgeon's instructions about these.
 If you use an inhaler, please bring it with you.